 Like others who prefer an uncluttered life, I have a love-hate relationship with gift giving that is especially acute around Christmas.
 What do I love?
-The craft and artistry of the creating, curating and wrapping.
+The craft and artistry of creating, curating and origami-style wrapping.
 Impressing people with my astute profiling when I manage to match the right gift to the right person (especially when it is both something they want and not something they would ever get themselves).
 What do I hate?
 Thoughtlessness.
 Automatism.
 Poorly made things.
 The proliferation of unwanted possessions.
 Embarras de richesses.
 Forced reciprocation.
 Fake gratitude.
 The burden of obligation.

 Over the years I’ve made some observations that serve me well come gifting time.
 Below are a few of the life hacks they’ve inspired.

 Stock a gift cache.
 Designate a place for items that will make excellent gifts in the future and don’t hesitate to add to it whenever you see something that seems like a great idea for a gift in general or the perfect present for a specific person.
 Think ahead even when your sister’s birthday is still seven months away, or when it’s tempting to disregard an eventual Christmas in June—because great gifts rarely appear serendipitously when we’re frantically seeking them.
 The trick is designating the drawer, basket or box for stashing your mini-collection of quality items.
 Once you make an actual place for it, you’re well on your way to “going shopping” at the last minute—without leaving home, without having to enter your card number or worry about delivery.
 Good ideas include blank books, quality storage boxes and zippered bags, tins of tea, fancy salt, simple anodyne magnets and (if the crowd you run with is anything like mine) pretty much anything from Muji.